farindk/ffmpeg/README.md

 restoration of very noisy video (old VHS tapes).
 You may also try 10/5/3 for really noisy inputs or 6/3/1 for good quality inputs.

+The NLMeans filter is under GPL, so be sure to configure with `--enable-gpl`.

 fieldshift
 ----------